Scenarios for webinar and event reminders

 In this variant of the webinars scenario, it is important to take into account cases when the user registered later than one email, but earlier than another.
 For example, 3 hours before the start: in this case, we should not send him the first email, which goes 24 hours before.
 This requires:

-- in the initial API-request pass the time the user registered for the webinar,
+• in the initial API-request pass the start date of the webinar (date_webinar),